 Cover Letter Examples

 The ‘perfect’ cover letter varies from person to person, and from job to job.
-This means that your cover letter will need to change based on the position you are applying for.
+Your cover letter, therefore, will need to change based on the position you are applying for.
 That being said, it’s always essential to use your cover letter as a platform to demonstrate why you could be the ideal candidate for the role.

 Only include relevant information, such as your specific skills and experience that would lend themselves to the job in question.
 There’s no need to go into the full details of your work experience here, as it’s all going to be on your CV.
 If your cover letter is a good one, it’ll guarantee that your CV will get read!

-These cover letter examples should give you some inspiration and an idea of how to create your own interview-winning cover letter.
+These examples should give you some inspiration and an idea of how to create your own interview-winning cover letter.

 Applying for an Advertised Vacancy